 SOX compliance is a measure of a company’s adherence to the requirements of the Sarbanes-Oxley Act (SOX).
 SOX requirements include maintaining SOX controls, auditor independence, document retention, CEO/CFO certification, reporting, and more.

 Sarbanes-Oxley compliance (SOX compliance) is a multi-departmental effort.
 It requires collaboration among management, finance, legal, IT, and more.
 Noncompliance with SOX can lead to fines, legal penalties, and reputational damage.

 For IT, SOX compliance means…

-SOX controls are a set of security measures companies use to prevent errors in financial reporting.
-SOX controls are required by the Sarbanes-Oxley Act (SOX) and include restricting access to sensitive information, documenting procedures, timely reporting, and review and certification of financial statements and disclosures.
+SOX controls are security measures used to prevent or mitigate errors in financial reporting, whether those errors were malicious or unintentional.
+Some examples of SOX controls include restricting access to sensitive information, documenting procedures, timely reporting, and review and certification of financial statements and disclosures.